 - That any observed conflict of interest pertaining manuscripts must be disclosed.

-- The Editorial Board takes responsibility for making publication decisions for submitted manuscripts based on the reviewer’s evaluation of the manuscript, policies of the journal editorial board and legal restrain acting against plagiarism, libel and copyright infringement.
+- The Editorial Board takes responsibility for making publication decisions for submitted manuscripts based on the reviewer’s evaluation of the manuscript, policies of the journal editorial board and legal restraint acting against plagiarism, libel and copyright infringement.

 Authors should keep their manuscripts as short as possible.
 Manuscripts should be typed double spaced in a single column in A4 size only.
-It should be paginated on the upper right hand corner of each page, beginning with the title page.
+It should be paginated on the upper right-hand corner of each page, beginning with the title page.

-These may either be a full length research article or a short communication.
+These may either be a full-length research article or a short communication.
 These papers should be arranged into the following sections:

 - Covering letter

 - Abbreviation list (if necessary, in alphabetical order)

 Manuscripts, in general, should be organized in the following order:

 In addition to the general details (name, address, contact details including mobile number of the corresponding author), it should mention in brief what is already known about this subject and what new is added to the submitted work.